L'Épiphanie, Quebec (parish)

 L'Épiphanie (/fr/) is a former parish municipality in the Lanaudière region of Quebec, Canada, part of the L'Assomption Regional County Municipality.

 On May 23, 2018, the parish ceased to exist when it was merged into the Town of L'Épiphanie.

+A group of Acadians settled in the area around 1766, after mills constructed along the L'Achigan River had attracted merchants, artisans and farmers.